issuu/amqp_director/README2.md

 Although a connection configuration can be used many times, each server/client gets its own connection.
 The sharing is only about the configuration.

-Elements in the `queue_definitions` configuration parameter list (for both server and client) have a special syntax:
+Elements in the `queue_definitions` parameter list (for both server and client) and connection configuration have a special syntax:

     { record_name, [ {field_name, value}, ... ] }